ElQDuck/paragon-pioneers-2-calculator/README.md

 A production chain calculator for the game [Paragon Pioneers 2](https://store.steampowered.com/app/2454420/Paragon_Pioneers_2/)

 # Planned features
->:black_square_button: Button to reset all values
+* :black_square_button: Button to reset all values
->:black_square_button: Add a possibility to select the amount of trees
+* :black_square_button: Add a possibility to select the amount of trees
->:ballot_box_with_check: Add "Expert view" Button (Toggle all possible combinations or just the obvious ones)
+* :ballot_box_with_check: Add "Expert view" Button (Toggle all possible combinations or just the obvious ones)
+  * :black_square_button: Update DOM instead of reloading whole page on settings changes
->:ballot_box_with_check: Add a button to change the displayed building order (left -> right / right -> left)
+* :ballot_box_with_check: Add a button to change the displayed building order (left -> right / right -> left)
->:black_square_button: Make the app installable (PWA)
+* :black_square_button: Make the app installable (PWA)
->:ballot_box_with_check: Save the state of the selected population and settings in local storage
+* :ballot_box_with_check: Save the state of the selected population and settings in local storage
->:black_square_button: Add a sidebar with a summary of the selected buildings
+* :black_square_button: Add a sidebar with a summary of the selected buildings
->:black_square_button: Add population to display all needed buildings to satisfy needs of selected count
+* :black_square_button: Add population to display all needed buildings to satisfy needs of selected count
->:black_square_button: Add mobile friendly layout (make it responsive)
+* :black_square_button: Add mobile friendly layout (make it responsive)
->>:ballot_box_with_check: Disable keyboard popup at +/- Button
+  * :ballot_box_with_check: Disable keyboard popup at +/- Button

 # Contribute
 Everyone is welcome to contribute.